Delhi Metro to ply half of its trains on Monday at 5 to 15 minutes frequency | Business

 - India

-Only half of Delhi Metro's available trains will be in service at a frequency of five to fifteen minutes on Monday when the rapid transport system is set to resume operation with 50 per cent seating capacity in view of improving the COVID-19 situation.
+Only half of Delhi Metro's available trains will be in service at a frequency of five to fifteen minutes on Monday when the rapid transport system resumes operation with 50 per cent seating capacity in view of improving COVID-19 situation.

 The number of trains in service will be increased in a graded manner, the Delhi Metro Rail Corporation (DMRC) said on Saturday.